Skip to main content

 Because the timeline moves quickly, it helps to know the customs in advance and to contact a rabbi or a Jewish funeral home early.
 Many communities have a burial society that handles taharah and provides a plain casket and shrouds.
 If you are recording your wishes for the future, our guide to planning ahead and the planning checklist can help you note them where your family will find them.

-A funeral home serving a Jewish family is still bound by the FTC Funeral Rule: you are entitled to an itemized price list and may decline anything you do not want.
-A simple, traditional burial typically costs less than an elaborate funeral, but you should still compare itemized prices.
+A funeral home serving a Jewish family is bound by the FTC Funeral Rule: you are entitled to an itemized price list and may decline anything you do not want.
+A simple, traditional burial typically costs less than an elaborate funeral, but you should still compare itemized prices across providers.

 Sources